elementor/elementor-developers-docs/src/addons/namespaces.md

 ## Defining Main Namespaces

-Due to limitation in WordPress athitecture, you can't add namespaces to the main file where the header comments are located.
-This is why both Elementor and Elementor Pro are loading the `plugin.php` file where all the functionality is located and where the main namespace is defined.
+Due to limitations in the WordPress athitecture, you can't add namespaces to the main file where the header comments are located.
+This is why both Elementor and Elementor Pro load the `plugin.php` file where the functionality is located and where the main namespace is defined.

 Addon developers can use the same structure: